loveencounterflow/coffeenode-chr/README.md

 mapped to `0xfffd` at some point on their way through the output pipeline), as they are *no legal codepoints* when occurring without a suitable partner.

+> The astute reader will notice a conundrum here: we've just proven that the character `𤕣` is stored as two
+> codepoints in JavaScript, rather than one.
+Still, we managed to get it from an UTF-8 encoded sourcefile
+> through the runtime and back out onto the console correctly—shouldn't JavaScript's treatment have
+> destroyed the character by splitting it up?
+The answer is: Yes, that should have happened, and it is
+> indeed what did happen in NodeJS versions prior to 7.7 (i believe), and also in earlier versions of
+> Chrome.
+Fortunately, there has been fixed by making it so that input and output routines perform
+> 'ensurrogating' and 'desurrogating' on the character streams, with the effect that Joe the Programmer has
+> one problem less now.

 However, the numbers shown (`0xd851` and `0xdd63`) indicate that JavaScript *can* deal with those positions, it just cannot print out a suitable glyph for them.
 Indeed, when we apply the formula for Unicode Surrogate Pair conversion to the first two codepoints in the critical text: